jaddison/esdocs/README.md

                         actions)
-  --indexes INDEXES     Comma-separate list of index names to target --using USING         Elasticsearch named connection to use --multiproc           Enable multiple process indexing --numprocs NUMPROCS   How many processes to use for indexing; default is CPU
+  --indexes INDEXES     Comma-separate list of index names to target --using USING         Elasticsearch named connection to use --multi [MULTI]       Enable multiple processes and optionally set number of
-                        core count
+                        CPU cores to use (defaults to all cores)

 commands:
   {list,init,update,rebuild,cleanup}